-What are the "voter-nominated" offices for the November 8, 2016 General Election?
+What are the "voter-nominated" offices for the November 3, 2020 Presidential General Election?

-• "Voter-nominated" offices for the November 8, 2016 General Election are:
+"Voter-nominated" offices for the November 3, 2020 Presidential General Election are:

-Member of the United States Senate Representative in Congress Member of the State Senate Member of the State Assembly
+Representative in Congress Member of the State Senate Member of the State Assembly

 Is a candidate whose name will appear on the General Election ballot considered the official nominee of any political party for that "voter-nominated" office?